getpawprint/slate/source/includes/_form_library.md

 ### POST parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-meta | object | Metadata for library management meta.appointment_types | string[] | Datasync intakes only - an instance of this form is generated on appointment type match. meta.template_id | int | Form template ID meta.previous_id | int? | Form ID; if specified, the previous form will be deactivated and this form will be activated to simulate an "edit" while preserving the form history for previous instances. form | object | Form specification form.name | string | Form name (human-friendly string) form.per | string | One of `user` or `pet`
+appointment_types | string[] | Datasync intakes only - an instance of this form is generated on appointment type match. template_id | int | Form template ID previous_id | int? | Form ID; if specified, the previous form will be deactivated and this form will be activated to simulate an "edit" while preserving the form history for previous instances. form | object | Form specification form.name | string | Form name (human-friendly string) form.per | string | One of `user` or `pet`